stratzilla/metaheuristic-training-networks/README.md

  $ ./results_collection.sh <arg>
 ```

-This will train fifty networks of each time, concatenate results, and use `gnuplot` to make a master plot comparing each training technique.
+This will train fifty networks of each type, concatenate the results, and use `gnuplot` to make a master plot comparing each training technique.
 You can edit this file manually to change how many runs per network and how many concurrent runs (default is `50` and `10`).

 These scripts use these for `<arg>`: